Not all grass is perfect. Even if you have a really nice lawn, there’s likely to be patches that are dead.

 How do you fix dead patches of grass?

-There are a few options for fixing dead patches of grass.
+There are a few options for fixing bald patches of your lawn:

 Spreading Grass Seed